dssg/hitchhikers-guide/sources/curriculum/setup/command-line-tools/README.md

 ```
 $ ls projects/
-acdhs-housing    dojo-mh           kcmo-mc        vibrant-routing
+baltimore_roofs  baton-rouge-blight boston-traffic
-baltimore-roofs  food_inspections  pakistan-ihhn
+orientation paterson-fire
 ```

 Now we can see all the directories we've created for the projects this summer.
-Let's go into the one for the "food inspections" training project:
+Let's go into the one for the "orientation" training project:

 ```
-$ cd projects/food_inspections/
+$ cd projects/orientation/
 ```

 Now let's see what's in here with `ls` again: